bluzky/tarams/README.md

 - `default`: default value or default function
 - `cast_func`: custom cast function
 - `number, format, length, in, not_in, func, required` are available validations
+- `as`: alias key you will receive from `Tarams.cast` if casting is succeeded

 ### Default value